johndgiese/angular-hyper-resource/README.md

 ## Status of this module

-This module is still in the development phase; it hasn't been used in any production environments yet, and some of the core functionalty is still under question.
+This module is still in the development phase; it hasn't been used in any production environments yet, and some of the core functionality is still under question.

 That said, there is a set of unit tests for the core parts of the module, so it at least